 The neutrino energy threshold of the NC reaction is 2.2 MeV.
-In the pure D2O [13,14], the signal of the NC reaction was neutron capture in deuterium, producing a 6.25-MeV γ -ray.
+In the pure D2O [13,14], the signal of the NC reaction was neutron capture in deuterium, producing a 6.25-MeV $\gamma$ -ray.
 In this case, the capture efficiency was low and the deposited energy was close to the detection threshold of 5 MeV.
-In order to enhance both the capture efficiency and the total γ -ray energy (8.6 MeV), 2 tons of NaCl was added to the heavy water in the second phase of the experiment [192].
-Subsequently NaCl was removed and an array of 3He neutron counters were installed for the third phase measurement [193].
+In order to enhance both the capture efficiency and the total $\gamma$ -ray energy (8.6 MeV), 2 tons of NaCl was added to the heavy water in the second phase of the experiment [229].
+Subsequently NaCl was removed and an array of He neutron counters were installed for the third phase measurement [230].
 These neutron counters provided independent NC measurement with different systematics from that of the second phase, and thus strengthened the reliability of the NC measurement.
 The SNO experiment completed data acquisition in 2006.

 Another real time solar neutrino experiment, Borexino at Gran Sasso, started solar neutrino observation in 2007.
-This experiment measures solar neutrinos via νe scattering in 300 tons of ultra-pure liquid scintillator.
-With a detection threshold as low as 250 keV, the flux of monochromatic 0.862 MeV 7Be solar neutrinos has been directly observed for the first time [194].
-Further, Borexino measured the fluxes of monochromatic 1.44 MeV pep solar neutrinos [195] and pp solar neutrinos [196], both for the first time.
+This experiment measures solar neutrinos via $\nu e$ scattering in 300 tons of ultra-pure liquid scintillator.
+With a detection threshold as low as 250 keV, the flux of monochromatic 0.862 MeV Be solar neutrinos has been directly observed for the first time [231].
+Further, Borexino measured the fluxes of monochromatic 1.44 MeV pep solar neutrinos [232] and pp solar neutrinos [233], both for the first time.
 Measurements of these low energy solar neutrinos are important not only to test the SSM further, but also to study the MSW effect over the energy region spanning from sub-MeV to 10 MeV.
+Borexino published the final results of the Phase-I (May 2007 to May 2010) low-energy solar-neutrino measurement in [235].
+After Phase-I data-taking, Borexino conducted an extensive purification of its liquid scintillator, and started Phase-II data-taking in December 2011.
+Recently, Borexino has reported the Phase II results of the low-energy solar-neutrino measurement [236].
+Borexino has also reported the B solar-neutrino measurement between January 2008 and December 2016 [237].